AL-Kaisi/OracleDW/README_PostgreSQL.md

 ## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) file for details.

+---

 ## Appendix